 Can I be cremated wearing my jewellery?

-Non-combustable items can also cause a lot of damage to the cremator and pose a safety risk to staff.
 There is a rule in the UK that after the coffin enters the crematorium it is not allowed to be opened again.
-Therefore all jewels and foreign items should be removed before this time.
+Therefore all jewels and foreign items that you would like to keep should be removed before this time.
 Of course some people will have metal and plastic internally in the form of hip replacements, tooth fillings etc. Most of these things can stay put but undertakers will have to remove pace makers as they explode in the intense heat.

 Can family and friends be present at the cremation itself?